Bitget Wallet Card

 • Seamless wallet integration: Direct connection to Bitget Wallet for easy management and funding

-• Digital wallet compatibility: Works with Apple Pay, Google Pay, and PayPal for contactless payments
+• Digital wallet compatibility: Works with Apple Pay, Google Pay, PayPal, Alipay, WeChat Pay, and more for contactless payments

 • Broad merchant acceptance: Compatible with major online platforms including Amazon, Uber, Netflix, and millions of other merchants